The Big Three and the $395 Billion Cloud Throne

 | 7 | IBM Cloud | $8B | 2% | +5% | Hybrid cloud, regulated industries | Hybrid |

-AWS vs Azure vs Google Cloud: A Decade of Diverging Revenue
+AWS vs Azure vs Google Cloud: A Decade of Diverging Revenue (2018–2025)

 Azure has grown its cloud revenue by more than 500% between 2018 and 2025, from $15 billion to $91 billion, while Google Cloud has grown by nearly 700%, from $6 billion to $47 billion.
 AWS, from a larger base of $26 billion, has delivered a 400% gain to $130 billion.
+The three companies together generated an estimated $268 billion in combined cloud infrastructure revenue in 2025 — larger than the GDP of most countries.

-2025 Cloud Infrastructure Market Share: The Big Three vs The Rest
+2025 Cloud Infrastructure Market Share — The Big Three vs The Rest

 AWS's 33% market share is built on five mutually reinforcing advantages: deepest service breadth (240+ managed services), largest global footprint (33 regions, 105 availability zones), most mature partner ecosystem, strongest startup-to-enterprise pipeline, and differentiated custom silicon (Trainium3, Inferentia2, Graviton4).
+Market concentration has increased every year since 2018 — the Big Three's combined share grew from 55% to 68% — as the capital requirements for competitive cloud infrastructure have risen to levels that effectively preclude new entrants.

 AWS: The $130 Billion Hyperscaler That Built the Cloud Industry

-AWS's competitive moat rests on three structural pillars: service breadth (240+ managed services covering compute, storage, database, AI/ML, networking, and security), global infrastructure (33 geographic regions and 105 availability zones), and ecosystem depth (12,000+ third-party software listings in AWS Marketplace, 100,000+ certified partners worldwide).
+AWS's competitive moat rests on three structural pillars: service breadth (240+ managed services covering compute, storage, database, AI/ML, networking, and security), global infrastructure (33 geographic regions and 105 availability zones — more than any competitor), and ecosystem depth (12,000+ third-party software listings in AWS Marketplace, 100,000+ certified partners worldwide).
+In 2025, AWS's most significant competitive initiative has been its aggressive push into AI infrastructure through AWS Bedrock — a generative AI platform providing managed access to foundation models from Anthropic, Meta, Mistral, and Amazon's own Nova series.

 Azure: The Enterprise Cloud Built on Microsoft's Unmatched Installed Base